colemcanelly/csce310-final-project/README.md

 5. In your web browser, navigate to localhost aka `127.0.0.1`
 6. On the top tab bar of the site, click the phpMyAdmin button
 7. On the upper tab bar, click Databases
-8. Locate the database named "foodies" with the default collation option.
+8. Create the database named "foodies" with the default collation option.
 You should now have this database in `C:\xampp\mysql\data\foodies`
 9. You can create tables with the GUI under the structure tab, or directly write SQL queries with the SQL tab.
 If you run XAMPP as administrator, you can also open a terminal from the XAMPP menu to make the database using `mysql`.